Appleton swears in Mayor Jake Woodford

 Woodford says, “I am honored to have been called to serve in this way by our community.”

-Appleton now has 11 confirmed COVID cases and Woodford says he plans to work closely with law enforcement and health officials to keep the city safe through this health crisis.
+Appleton now has 11 confirmed COVID-19 cases and Woodford says he plans to work closely with law enforcement and health officials to keep the city safe through this health crisis.

 Woodford says, “We are operating an emergency operations center that is coordinating the response activities in the city of Appleton.”

-The staff that has worked with Hanna, now welcome the youth and innovation that Woodford brings to Appleton.
+The staff that has worked with the previous mayor, Tim Hanna, now welcomes the youth and innovation that Woodford brings to Appleton.

 Woodford says on the top of his list is keeping the promises he made to voters.